firesim/FireMarshal/docs/source/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In some cases, you may need to boot your workload in spike (typically due to a custom ISA extension or hardware model).
 In that case, you may use the -s option.
-Note that spike currently does not support network or block devices.
+Note that spike currently does not support network.
-You must pass the --no-disk option to FireMarshal when using spike.
+You may need to pass the --no-disk option to FireMarshal when using spike.

 clean
 --------------------------------------